Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Computational methods

-The above updating scheme is iterated multiple times $t \in \{1; \ldots\}$ and for each site $c=1, \ldots, C,$ until convergence to a stationary point.
+The above scheme is iterated multiple times $t \in \{1,2, \ldots\}$ and for each site $c=1, \ldots, C,$ until convergence to a stationary point.
 Note that in this routine site $c=0$ does not require to be updated sequentially.
-Recalling, e.g.\ \citet{chopin_2017} and \citet{VehtariJMLR:v21:18-817}, factor $l_0(\bbeta)$ corresponds to the tractable Gaussian prior in \eqref{eq24} and, therefore, this term can be analytically matched to $q_0(\bbeta)$ in \eqref{eq25}, obtaining $\br_0=\bOmega^{-1}_{\pst}\bxi_{\pst}$ and $\bQ_0=\bOmega^{-1}_{\pst}$, where $\bxi_{\pst}$ and $\bOmega_{\pst}$ are defined as in Theorem~\ref{teo1}.
-We shall also emphasize that the aforementioned \textsc{ep} scheme can yield, as a direct by--product, an approximation of the marginal likelihood $p(\by)$.
-A detailed presentation of the step--by--step procedure to obtain such an estimate can be found in Appendix E of \citet{VehtariJMLR:v21:18-817}, which shows that a key condition to compute such an approximation is the availability of the normalizing constant for the hybrid density \smash{$p^{(t_c)}(\bbeta \mid \by)$}.
-Interestingly, this quantity is available in closed--form for the \textsc{ep} scheme discussed above since \smash{$p^{(t_c)}(\bbeta \mid \by)$} is the density of a \smash{$\textsc{sun}_{\bar{p},\bar{n}_c}(\bxi_c,\bOmega_c,\bDelta_c,\bgamma_c,\bGamma_c)$} and, hence, recalling Section~\ref{sec_3}, its normalizing constant is $\Phi_{\bar{n}_c}(\bgamma_c; \Gamma_c)$.
+Recalling \citet{chopin_2017} and \citet{VehtariJMLR:v21:18-817}, $l_0(\bbeta)$ corresponds to the tractable Gaussian density in \eqref{eq24} and, hence, this term can be analytically matched to $q_0(\bbeta)$ in \eqref{eq25}, obtaining $\br_0=\bOmega^{-1}_{\pst}\bxi_{\pst}$ and $\bQ_0=\bOmega^{-1}_{\pst}$, where $\bxi_{\pst}$ and $\bOmega_{\pst}$ are defined as in Theorem~\ref{teo1}.
+We shall also emphasize that the aforementioned EP scheme can yield, as a direct by-product, an approximation of the marginal likelihood $p(\by)$.
+A detailed presentation of the step-by-step procedure to obtain such an estimate can be found in Appendix E of \citet{VehtariJMLR:v21:18-817}, which shows that a key condition to compute such an approximation is the availability of the normalizing constant for the hybrid density \smash{$p^{(t_c)}(\bbeta \mid \by)$}.
+Interestingly, this quantity is available in closed form for the EP scheme discussed above since \smash{$p^{(t_c)}(\bbeta \mid \by)$} is the density of a \smash{$\mbox{SUN}_{\bar{p},\bar{n}_c}(\bxi_c,\bOmega_c,\bDelta_c,\bgamma_c,\bGamma_c)$}.
+Hence, recalling Section~\ref{sec_3}, its normalizing constant is $\Phi_{\bar{n}_c}(\bgamma_c; \bGamma_c)$.
 Since $\bar{n}_c$ is small, also this quantity can be effectively evaluated using, for example, the \texttt{R} library \texttt{TruncatedNormal} \citep{Botev_2016}.